 All watercraft 20 feet and longer and all watercraft with a permanently affixed engine, regardless of length, must be titled.
 Watercraft not required to be titled may be titled as an option.

 All snowmobiles must be registered unless used on private property.
+A three-year registration is issued for $30.
 The snowmobile registration number is printed on the three-year snowmobile decal.
 Snowmobile decals must be displayed on "each side of the forward half of the cowl above the footwell of the snowmobile."

 - Historic Snowmobile Registrations